finm-32900/finm-32900.github.io/_sources/lectures/Week2/what_is_a_build_system.md

     }
 ```

+## Example

 For a more complex workflow with PyDoit, see the example at the beginning of this page.
 To see a working example, examine now the `blank_project` repository I've made available here: https://github.com/jmbejara/blank_project.
+My template here borrows from the template created by [Cookie Cutter Data Science](https://drivendata.github.io/cookiecutter-data-science/).
 We'll now walk through this project, after concluding.

 ##  Conclusion
 Both GNU Make and Python PyDoit offer powerful solutions for automating build processes and task execution.
 The choice between them often depends on the specific requirements of a project, such as the programming language used, the complexity of the task, and the user's familiarity with Python.
 While GNU Make is more traditional and widely used in compiling, PyDoit provides a more flexible and Python-centric approach to task automation.